Write Mix for Business

 Next, Lee advises you to work on Active Seeing.
 By engaging in active seeing, he reminds you to work at taking it off auto-pilot, so you become a professional observer.
 Notice the details and gain situational awareness.
 Actively look around you, noticing people, colors, lighting, and movement.
 Take it all in.
 Observe broadly and intimately.

 This third tip starts with the idea lighting IS photography, and you probably already soaked up earlier in this post-Lee’s concentration on the importance of using lighting to create the results you want.
 So, “…gain an awareness of lighting,” says Lee.
-Notice times-of-day, study the shadows, note textures and accents from lighting or lack of, and generally, analyze lighting.
+Notice times of day, study the shadows, note textures and accents from lighting or lack of, and generally, analyze lighting.
 I love this exercise, and awareness brings insight.
 You’ll see!

 Finally, discover seeing vs. understanding.
 Lee is talking about visual understanding here.
 He implores you to look beyond to observe and examine intently and to consider your purpose within the frame.
 Because when you analyze details and consider everything before shooting exactly what’s in the frame, you can influence outcomes.